Install on GKE

-This guide describes how to deploy Charmed Kubeflow (CKF) to Google Kubernetes Engine (GKE).
+This guide describes how to install Charmed Kubeflow (CKF) on Google Kubernetes Engine (GKE).

-You can do so by spinning up a GKE cluster on Google Gloud, and then deploying Kubeflow using the Kubernetes command line tool, kubectl , and Juju.
+You will spin up a GKE cluster on Google Gloud, and then deploy CKF using the Kubernetes (K8s) Command Line Interface (CLI), kubectl , and Juju.

 Requirements